VisualComputingInstitute/PARIS-sem-seg/README.md

         --rescale_h 256
 ```

+## Software requirements
+This code was tested with both TensorFlow 1.4 and 1.8.
+The latter, using up to date CUDA and cudnn versions runs significantly faster (about 1.4 on a Titan X Pascal).
+It was only tested with Python 3.5/3.6.
+Some of the code defenitely doesn't work like expected with Python 2.7.
+Other packages aren't critical as long as they are up-to-date enough to run with the used TensorFlow version.

+## ROS nodes
+There is a very thin wrapper around a trained frozen network.
+Please check the corresponding [README](https://github.com/VisualComputingInstitute/PARIS-sem-seg/blob/master/ros_nodes/ROS_NODES_README.md).
+This of course runs on Python 2.7, but there are no guarantees for the rest of the code.

 ## Design space
 A list of things to try eventually to see how the performance and speed changes.